...

 7. Manuaba Waterfall hike in Ubud

 Near the Tegallalang rice fields – which of course we’ll name below – you’ll find the Manuaba waterfall.
-This is still a fairly undiscovered piece of nature in Ubud, which you can also take a nice walk to.
+This is still a fairly undiscovered piece of nature in Ubud, which you can also walk to.
 The entrance fee is IDR 20,000 (€1.20) and 10 minutes later – after a nice walk through the rice fields – you are at the waterfall.
 You can refresh yourself here, and even walk a little further through the water.

 8. Tegallalang rice fields